 Additional capital expenditures beyond those identified in the table above, including additional incremental growth opportunities, will be evaluated based upon the requirements of OG&E's power supply, transmission and distribution operational teams and the expected resultant customer benefits.
-OG&E is evaluating infrastructure investments incremental to the amounts above related to new generation capacity needs as outlined in its October 2021 IRP, as well as additional grid investments to address customer growth and grid resiliency.
-The continued progression of, and global response to, the COVID-19 outbreak has increased and may continue to increase the risk of delays in construction activities and equipment deliveries related to OGE Energy's capital projects, including potential delays in obtaining permits from government agencies, resulting in potential deferral of capital expenditures.
+The investments above do not include amounts related to new generation capacity needs as outlined in OG&E's October 2021 IRP and recent changes to the SPP's planning reserve margin and resource capacity accreditation.
+OG&E intends to file for approval of the generation capacity investments and would expect to update its capital plan based on a final order.
+The annual level of investments in the transmission and distribution system could vary depending on the amount and timing of incremental generation capacity investments.
+Supply chain disruption may increase the risk of delays in construction activities and equipment deliveries related to OGE Energy's capital projects.